By Cat, Sept 25, 2019

 The 7 Ways:

-- Follow An Elimination Diet: This diet involves removing common reactive foods from the diet for a period of time; then slowly reintroduce these foods one at a time to identify which ones you are specifically reactive to.
+- Follow an Elimination Diet: This diet involves removing common reactive foods from the diet for a period of time; then slowly reintroduce these foods one at a time to identify which ones you are specifically reactive to.

-- Strengthen Stomach Acid Production: Take a stomach acid support supplement, [such as betaine HCL), and apple cider vinegar (ACV).
-For ACV: start by taking 1 Tbsp apple cider vinegar (ACV) daily (or its supplement equivalence) daily for awhile, then increase to 2 Tbsp daily].
+- Strengthen Stomach Acid Production: Take a stomach acid support supplement, [such as Betaine HCL), and apple cider vinegar (ACV).
+For ACV: start by taking 1 Tbsp apple cider vinegar (ACV) daily (or its supplement equivalence) for awhile, then increase to 2 Tbsp daily].
 Dr. Jockers lists 10 other ways to support stomach acid with foods: